 As environmental, social and governance (ESG) sustainability evolves from a nice-to-have to a critical component of your business, remember that what gets measured gets done.
-An ESG scorecard can embed sustainability metrics throughout your organization, translating strategic objectives into individual responsibilities.
+An ESG scorecard can embed sustainability metrics throughout your organisation, translating strategic objectives into individual responsibilities.

-This is critical because sustainability is everyone’s business in the business — but few organizations cascade this responsibility beyond executive leadership.
+This is critical because sustainability is everyone’s business in the business — but few organisations cascade this responsibility beyond executive leadership.
 We believe that only when companies are sustainable at the core will they be equipped to achieve the goals stakeholders expect.
 This means embedding ESG into the scorecard and engaging people at every level.

 Going above and beyond on sustainability pleases stakeholders, and it’s the right thing to do for our planet and people.
 What’s more, it can increase sales, lower costs, and improve employee attraction and retention — a critical advantage during talent shortages.

 of executives are focused on ESG in their organisations.

 worry that embedding these goals into transformation plans will impact commitments to sustainability objectives.

 executives says ESG/sustainability goals are influencing companies’ three-year plans.

 of HR leaders say they’re focusing more on ESG, sustainability and stakeholder capitalism because of the pandemic.

 of HR leaders are ensuring that executives have obligations for ESG/sustainability metrics.

 companies are sharing ESG risks and rewards across all stakeholders.